skeletonlabs/skeleton/.changeset/fast-queens-travel.md

 "@skeletonlabs/skeleton": patch
 ---

-breaking: remove deprecated `whitelist` and `blacklist` properties from the Autocomplete component
+breaking: removed deprecated `whitelist` and `blacklist` properties from the Autocomplete component